Paavo Lipponen

 Paavo Tapio Lipponen ([ˈpɑːʋo ˈlipːonen]; born 23 April 1941) is a Finnish politician and former reporter.
 He was prime minister of Finland from 1995 to 2003, and chairman of the Social Democratic Party of Finland from 1993 to 2005.
 He also served as speaker of the Parliament of Finland from 2003 to 2007 and was his party's nominee in the 2012 Finnish presidential election but received only 6.7% of the votes, making it the biggest defeat the Social Democratic Party had ever received in Finnish presidential elections at the time.
 Lipponen is currently the oldest living former prime minister of Finland.

 Career

-Lipponen was born in Turtola (subsequently renamed Pello), son of Orvo Lipponen and his wife Hilkka Iisalo.
-Paavo's maternal grandparents were Jaakko Antero Ingman/Iisalo (a distant relative of count Adolf Fredrik Munck af Fulkila and Carl Gustaf Emil Mannerheim) and his wife Siiri Törnroos.
+Lipponen was born in Turtola (subsequently renamed Pello), the son of Orvo Lipponen and his wife Hilkka Iisalo.
+Paavo's maternal grandparents were Jaakko Antero Ingman/Iisalo (a distant relative of Adolf Fredrik Munck and Carl Gustaf Emil Mannerheim) and his wife Siiri Törnroos.
 Paavo Lipponen spent his childhood and youth in Kuopio.

 Receiving his gymnasium diploma from the Lyceum of Kuopio in 1959, he then studied philosophy and literature at Dartmouth College for one year on a Fulbright scholarship.